ReeceSmith14/Personal-Portfolio-Website/README.md

 - Quickly understand the purpose of the portfolio website.
 - Navigate easily with a user-friendly layout.
 - Assess the developer's skills and experiences.
-- Learn about the developer through an engaging 'About Me' section.
+- Learn about the developer through an engaging "About Me" section.
 - Access external profiles like LinkedIn or GitHub for more information.
 - Find easily accessible contact information.